qeryz/AI-GameofHex/README.md

 ### Foreword
-The AI for the game of Hex employs a heuristic approach in contrast to standard brute-force algorithms of most turn based games (i.e.  Minimax algorithm with Alpha-beta pruning).
+The AI for the game of Hex employs a heuristic approach in contrast to standard brute-force algorithms for most turn based games (i.e.  Minimax algorithm with Alpha-beta pruning).

 To approximate the most optimal move for the AI, every available position in the  board is evaluated to check for the best next move.
 A win probability (in a set of >= 1000 random simulations) is calculated and the position with higher win probability is chosen.
 This allows the program to opt out of elaborate evaluation functions of game trees to decide on the best possible move.
-Implementation of MCS is computationally demanding, such to the extent that many optimizations were made, including changes to the internal graph structure representing the game board, along with other changes as noted in the README.
+Implementation of MCS is computationally demanding, such to the extent that many optimizations were made, including changes to the internal graph structure representing the game board, along with other changes as noted later in this README.
 As a result, the AI is able to determine an optimal move on a 11 x 11 game board in under 30 seconds.